Toyah, Texas

 Toyah is a town in Reeves County, Texas, United States.
-The population was 90 at the 2010 census.
+The population was 61 at the 2020 census.

 History

-On October 25, 1906 a black man in Toyah named J. I. "Slab" Pitts was dragged to death and then hanged for living with his white wife, Eva Ruff.
+On October 25, 1906 a black man in Toyah named J.I.
+"Slab" Pitts was dragged to death and then hanged for living with his white wife, Eva Ruff.

-In September, 1928 Amelia Earhart made an unscheduled five-day stop to adjust her carburetor.
+In September 1928, Amelia Earhart made an unscheduled five-day stop to adjust her carburetor.
 She relates in her journal that she landed in a small town near Pecos, Texas, but according to a regional book, The Toyah Taproots, several local, unnamed youngsters were seen in pictures around her airplane were later identified as being from Toyah.

 Much of the town was destroyed by a tornado in 2004.
 Several abandoned homes, a deserted volunteer fire department and forgotten cars sit on the empty streets.
-The enormous Toyah High School also remains.
+Toyah High School also remains.